FN Minimi: Minimi Mk3

-In November 2013, FN Herstal unveiled the improved Mk3 version of the Minimi light machine gun.
-The upgrades were based on operational experience and user feedback over the past 10–15 years.
-It can be converted to fire either 5.56×45mm or 7.62×51mm rounds.
+In November 2013, FN Herstal unveiled the Mk3 version of the Minimi light machine gun the Minimi 5.56 Mk3 and the Minimi 7.62 Mk3.

+The Mk3 upgrades were based on operational experience and user feedback over the past 10 to 15 years.

 The stock is 5-position adjustable that is also adjustable for cheek rest height with a folding shoulder rest and hydraulic buffer.
 The feed tray has retaining pawls to hold ammunition from the belt in place while loading.
 The handguard has three forward picatinny rails.
-A new bipod is 3-position height adjustable and seamlessly integrates into the shape of the handguard when folded back regardless of accessories that may be attached.
+A new bipod is 3-position height adjAustable and seamlessly integrates into the shape of the handguard when folded back regardless of accessories that may be attached.

 Others features include a more ergonomic cocking handle and an optional heat shield, enabled by an added on long pin, to protect from barrel heat.

+The Minimi 7.62 Mk3 can be converted to fire 5.56×45mm rounds.

 Users that already have Minimi machine guns can partially or completely upgrade their existing weapons with the Mk3 features.